 - Daylight (Sun), or Overcast (Cloud) for outdoor scenes

-- Custom (Wrench) which you set by aiming your camera at a neutral-colored surface.
+- Custom white balance (Eyedropper), which you set by aiming your camera at a neutral-colored surface

-Tap the Shutter button to capture a photo of your scene.
+Tap the white Shutter button to capture a photo of your scene.